tcdi/plrust/README.md

 See the [Install PL/Rust](https://tcdi.github.io/plrust/install-plrust.html) section of the documentation for notes on installing PL/Rust and its dependencies.

+Debian packages are also available -- see [the documentation page](https://tcdi.github.io/plrust/install-plrust-on-debian-ubuntu.html) for installation instructions.

 ## Cross Compilation Support